zvenigorodsky/container-libs/CONTRIBUTING_GO.md

 Sometimes it is helpful (or a maintainer asks for it) to test your library changes in the final binary, e.g. podman.

-Assume we like to test a containers/common PR in Podman so that we can have the full CI tests run there.
+Assume we like to test a container-libs/common PR in Podman so that we can have the full CI tests run there.
-First you need to push your containers/common changes to your github fork (if not already done).
+First you need to push your container-libs/common changes to your github fork (if not already done).
 Now open the podman repository, create a new branch there and then use.
 ```
-$ go mod edit -replace github.com/containers/common=github.com/<account name>/<fork name>@<branch name>
+$ go mod edit -replace go.podman.io/common=github.com/<account name>/<fork name>/common@<branch name>
 ```
-Replace the variable with the correct values, in my case it the reference might be `github.com/Luap99/common@netns-dir`, where
+Replace the variable with the correct values, in my case it the reference might be `github.com/Luap99/container-libs/common@myfeature`, where
  - account name == `Luap99`
- - fork name == `common`
+ - fork name == `container-libs`
- - branch name that I like to test == `netns-dir`
+ - branch name that I like to test == `myfeature`

 Then just run the vendor command again.
 ```